intergalacticat/AllThingsBash/README.md

 # AllThingsBash
-Bash helper scripts created at various points of time
+Bash helper scripts created at various points of time.